 Something strange is going on and I’m not sure what to think, because I haven’t been writing at all.
 I fiddle around, revise a couple pieces, throw together some fluffy bits, but haven’t tackled anything substantial for more than a month.

 Because I’ve been reading, reading like a fiend.
-“Obsess” is a mild term for what I do.
+“Obsess” is a mild term for what I’m doing.
 I lie awake at night, wishing my husband wasn’t there so I could turn on the light and see what happens next.
 For the four solid kid-free hours I have each day during the week, I don’t eat or answer the phone.
 Going to the bathroom takes too much time.
-I carry my book, a pen, my notebook, and my reading glasses with me at all times to circumvent a nervous breakdown.
+I carry my book, a pen, my notebook, and my reading glasses with me at all times.
 Even taking the time to write this post is a pain because I’d rather be reading Philip K. Dick.

 Because PKD and I go so far back, I decided to write something about him on my blog to say happy birthday (he was born December 16th) but first, I had to do some research, so I started by re-reading some of my favorites (The Man in the High Castle, Ubik, A Scanner Darkly, Do Androids Dream of Electric Sheep, The Game Players of Titan, etc.).
 Because some of his literary novels were published long after his death, I had to read some of those, too–Voices From the Street and Humpty Dumpty in Oakland, and then I found a nice two volume collection of his short stories at the library, and of course I had to check out some biographies, one by Paul Williams and two by Lawrence Sutin, which led me back to see some of the movies again, which inspired me to tackle his colossal Exegesis (oh my god, I can’t even begin to describe it: what a can of writhing electric worms).
 Oh, and then I had to make a soundtrack for PKD’s life.